xlwings/xlwings-server/docs/quickstart.md

 There are many different ways to create a development environment.
 Some of the more popular options include:

 - [](local_development.md): run xlwings Server on your laptop via a local Python installation.
+- [](dev_docker.md): run xlwings Server locally via Docker Compose.
 - [](github_codespaces.md): play around with a development environment in the cloud without having to install anything locally.
-- [](dev_docker.md): run xlwings Server locally via Docker Compose.

-For more options, have a look at the `Server Development` section.
+For more options, have a look at [](index_server_development.md).

 :::